-Up bright and early once again we set off for the Glacier Lagoon and Diamond Beach.
-I have seen Glacier lakes in the past in other parts of the world but their tranquil beauty catches my breath every time.
-The lake was quiet and serene as bird flew overhead and seals played in the water their mothers lazily sleeping on large floating pieces of ice.
+Up bright and early, once again, we set off for the Glacier Lagoon and Diamond Beach.
+I have seen Glacier lakes in other parts of the world in the past.
+However, their tranquil beauty catches my breath every time.
+The lake was quiet and serene.
+Birds flew overhead and seal played in the water, their mothers lazily sleeping on large floating pieces of ice.

-After seeing so many spectacular sights I was not expecting our final stop, yet another waterfall to be as incredible as everything else we had seen, but as Nick promised Rangarping Eystra did not disappoint.
-From the moment our van pulled into the parking lot and we got our fist look at the massive spectacle in front of us we were rushing out to snap photos.
-If you have never experienced the sheer force and power of a large waterfall you need to start making plans.
-There are no words to describe how small and powerless one feels when faced with the true forces of nature.
+After seeing so many spectacular sights, I was not expecting our final stop yet another waterfall to be as incredible as everything else we had seen.
+But as Nick promised, Rangarping Eystra did not disappoint.
+From the moment our van pulled into the parking lot, we got our first look at the massive spectacle in front of us.
+Of course, we were rushing out to snap photos.
+If you have never experienced the sheer force and power of a large waterfall, you need to start making plans.
+There are no words to describe how small and powerless one feels when faced with the fundamentally undeniable forces of nature.

-We explored as much as we could in the short 6 days that we had but there is still so much more to this incredible gem of a country.
+We explored as much as we could in the short six days that we had, but there is still so much more to this incredible gem of a country.
 Every trip we take is a chance for us to grow and learn.
-I am so grateful that I had this opportunity to explore a breathtaking country and meet so many wonderful people.
+I am so grateful that I had this opportunity to explore a breathtaking country and meet many beautiful people.